 Stage II Prostate Cancer

-At Stage II, the cancer remains contained within the prostate and has not spread to the lymph nodes or distant areas of the body.
-Depending on its size and location, a doctor might or might not detect the tumor during a prostate exam, and it may show up on imaging tests like an ultrasound.
+At Stage II of Prostate Cancer, the cancer remains contained within the prostate and has not spread to the lymph nodes or distant areas of the body.
+Depending on its size and location, a doctor might or might not detect the tumor during a prostate exam.
+It may also show up on imaging tests like an ultrasound.

-The PSA level is typically below 20 ng/mL, and the prognosis remains very favorable, with a survival rate close to 100% when treated appropriately.
+The PSA level is typically below 20 ng/mL.
+The prognosis remains very favorable, with a survival rate close to 100% when treated appropriately.

 Stage II A

 In this stage, the prostate cancer is not detectable through a digital rectal exam or imaging tests like transrectal ultrasound.
-The tumor was likely discovered incidentally during a transurethral resection of the prostate (TURP) or through a needle biopsy prompted by an elevated PSA level, classifying it as cT1.
+Doctors likely discovered the tumor incidentally during a transurethral resection of the prostate (TURP) or through a needle biopsy prompted by an elevated PSA level.
+They classify it as clinical stage T1 (cT1).

 The cancer is Grade Group 1, with a Gleason score of 6 or less, indicating a low-grade, slow-growing tumor.
-The PSA level is elevated, falling between 10 and 20 ng/mL.
+Doctors measure an elevated PSA level, which falls between 10 and 20 ng/mL.

 There is no evidence of cancer spreading to nearby lymph nodes (N0) or to distant parts of the body (M0), meaning the disease remains localized and treatable.